RyanSPando/express-validations/README.md

 Then the 'new' template should be re-rendered and relevant error messages should appear (the error messages should be added into an error array so you only see the errors that currently apply)
 ```

 ![](wireframes/person2.png)

-### Person names must be unique
+### Validation

 ```
-When a user fills in the name field with a name that already exists in the database
+When a user fills in the username field with a username that already exists in the database
 And clicks "Create Person"
-Then the 'new' template should be re-rendered and an error message should appear that read "Name is already taken"
+Then the 'new' template should be re-rendered and an error message should appear that read "Username is already taken"
 ```

-# Turn in

-* Answer questions within WRITEHERE.md file before finishing

-* Make a pull request with your completed code

-# Stretch Goals
+## Stretch Goals

-* Add update and delete functionality
+- Add update and delete functionality

-* Properly validate the update operations so that proper data isn't replaced with invalid data and so that error messages will appear when invalid data is submitted
+- Properly validate the update operations so that proper data isn't replaced with invalid data and so that error messages will appear when invalid data is submitted

-* When data is updated or deleted, display success messages unique to each operation
+- When data is updated or deleted, display success messages unique to each operation

-* Validate that dataypes submitted through the form are the correct datatypes for that input field.
-For example: don't allow a number to be inserted as a name.
+- Validate that datatypes submitted through the form are the correct datatypes for that input field.
+For example: don't allow a number to be inserted as a username.
 Create error messages for those circumstances as well and re-render the page to display those error messages.